HISTORY OF PASCO COUNTY

 The Bischoff family, out of Boston, did not fit into the crude life but left their imprint by introducing the first Christmas tree to their neighbors.
 Some say it was the first Christmas tree in Florida.

-The Nathe family was very contended with this countryside, all building homes nearby and with the help of others established the community of St. Joseph.
+The Nathe family, children, and grandchildren were very contented with this countryside, all building homes nearby, and with the help of others established the community of St. Joseph.

 There are a few families left.
-The beautiful Hack house belonging now to the Jerry Hacks.
+The beautiful Hack house belonging now to the Jerry Hunts.
 The old trees around it help to tell their age.
 Close by is the C. J. Nathe home.
-All the land is now used for pasture and orange groves.
+Most all the land is now used for pasture and orange groves.

 Surely in its day it was a beautiful country with its thick hammocks, springs, high hills covered with large pines and many birds and wild animals.
 Most of the old folks lived their lives here in Chipco and left families to carry on their work.

 Chipco is no more, but memories linger on.